-Subject to the limitations described under "Investment Limitations" below and elsewhere herein, the Fund may be permitted to borrow for temporary purposes and/or for investment purposes.
+Subject to the limitations described under "Investment Limitations" below and elsewhere herein, the Fund may be permitted to borrow from any bank for temporary purposes and/or for investment purposes.
 Such a practice will result in leveraging of the Fund's assets and may cause the Fund to liquidate portfolio positions when it would not be advantageous to do so.
 This borrowing may be secured or unsecured.
-Provisions of the 1940 Act require the Fund to maintain continuous asset coverage (that is, total assets including borrowings, less liabilities exclusive of borrowings) of 300% of the amount borrowed, with an exception for borrowings not in excess of 5% of the Fund's total assets made for temporary administrative purposes.
-Any borrowings for temporary administrative purposes in excess of 5% of the Fund's total assets will count against this asset coverage requirement.
-If the 300% asset coverage should decline as a result of market fluctuations or other reasons, the Fund may be required to sell some of its portfolio holdings within three days to reduce the debt and restore the 300% asset coverage, even though it may be disadvantageous from an investment standpoint if the Fund sells securities at that time.
-Borrowing will tend to exaggerate the effect on net asset value of any increase or decrease in the market value of the Fund's portfolio.
+Provisions of the 1940 Act require the Fund to maintain continuous asset coverage (that is, total assets including borrowings, less liabilities exclusive of borrowings) of 300% of the amount borrowed, with an exception for borrowings not in excess of 5% of the Fund's total assets made for temporary purposes.
+A loan shall be presumed to be for temporary purposes if it is repaid within sixty days and is not extended or renewed.
+Any borrowings for temporary purposes in excess of 5% of the Fund's total assets will count against this asset coverage requirement.
+In the event that such asset coverage shall at any time fall below 300%, the Fund shall, within three days thereafter (not including Sundays and holidays), reduce the amount of its borrowings to an extent that the asset coverage of such borrowings shall be at least 300% Borrowing will tend to exaggerate the effect on net asset value of any increase or decrease in the market value of the Fund's portfolio.
 Money borrowed will be subject to interest costs which may or may not be recovered by appreciation of the securities purchased, if any.
 The Fund also may be required to maintain minimum average balances in connection with such borrowings or to pay a commitment or other fee to maintain a line of credit; either of these requirements would increase the cost of borrowing over the stated interest rate.